Electricity

 2" length, package of 10 $6.95/pkg

 Easy and elegant electrical circuits!
-Also known as Alligator Clip Wire.
 Not to be confused with plain old ordinary Alligator Clips (above).
 Insulated copper wire (18" long) with an insulated alligator clip on each end.

 ELEC.26 package of 10 $8.95/pkg